-- a) On receipt of a requirement from the Chief Executive, Taranaki Regional Council (hereinafter the Chief Executive), the consent holder shall, within the time specified in the requirement, supply the information required relating to the exercise of this consent. - b) Unless it is otherwise specified in the conditions of this consent, compliance with any monitoring requirement imposed by this consent must be at the consent holder's own expense. - c) The consent holder shall pay to the Council all required administrative charges fixed by the Council pursuant to section 36 in relation to: - i) the administration, monitoring and supervision of this consent; and - ii) charges authorised by regulations.
+- a) That on receipt of a requirement from the General Manager, Taranaki Regional Council (hereinafter the General Manager), the consent holder shall, within the time specified in the requirement, supply the information required relating to the exercise of this consent. - b) That unless it is otherwise specified in the conditions of this consent, compliance with any monitoring requirement imposed by this consent must be at the consent holder's own expense. - c) That the consent holder shall pay to the Council all required administrative charges fixed by the Council pursuant to section 36 in relation to: - i) the administration, monitoring and supervision of this consent; and - ii) charges authorised by regulations.

-- 1. That the consent holder shall ensure that the discharge will not contaminate, or result in contamination of, any freshwater aquifer. - 2.
-That the Taranaki Regional Council may review any or all of the conditions of this consent by giving notice of review during the month of June 2002 and/or June 2008, for the purpose of ensuring that the conditions are adequate to deal with any adverse effects on the environment arising from the exercise of this consent, which were not foreseen at the time the application was considered and which it was not appropriate to deal with at that time.
+- 1. THAT the consent holder shall ensure that the discharge will not contaminate, or result in contamination of, any freshwater aquifer. - 2.
+THAT the Taranaki Regional Council may review any or all of the conditions of this consent by giving notice of review during the month of June 2002 and/or June 2008, for the purpose of ensuring that the conditions are adequate to deal with any adverse effects on the environment arising from the exercise of this consent, which were not foreseen at the time the application was considered and which it was not appropriate to deal with at that time.

-Transferred at Stratford on 10 April 2002
+Signed at Stratford on 17 April 1998